candace-nano/Address_clean_up/README.md

-## Address_clean_up.sql
+## Address_clean_up

 **Written using Oracle & uses REGEX**

 Intended to be validated with a USPS address verification tool after this code has been run.
 Will not yield perfect results as it doesn't account for typos or improperly labeled secondary address unit designators

+## Address_clean_up.sql

 Code includes spaces for unique_ID, city, state, zip_code (these can be deleted if you don't need them in your code)

 ## Address_clean_up_for_practice_data_set.sql